Alt text or media description?

 Image descriptions are especially useful for:

-People with low vision who may not catch visual detail
+People with low vision who may not be able to interpret visual detail

 People who prefer written context over interpreting images

-Anyone browsing without visuals (maybe because of dark mode or low bandwidth)
+Anyone browsing without visuals (maybe because of image blockers or low bandwidth)

 Social media, website platforms and content schedulers where alt text isn’t supported (this is usually the case with audio, video, pdfs and GIFs)